Club for the Future logo on a blue starry background

 “Our recent auction for the first seat on New Shepard resulted in a donation of $28 million to our non-profit foundation, Club for the Future,” said Bob Smith, Blue Origin CEO.
 “This donation is enabling Club for the Future to rapidly expand its reach by partnering with 19 organizations to develop and inspire the next generation of space professionals.
 Our generation will build the road to space and these efforts will ensure the next generation is ready to go even further.”

-The 19 Organizations Include:
+The 19 organizations include:

 • AstraFemina(opens in a new tab) is a collective of prominent leaders, including astronauts, academic professionals, and industry innovators, who have made a significant difference in the world by choosing diverse careers in STEM fields.
 Its mission is simple but powerful – to serve as role models to reinforce the message to today’s girls and young women that anything is possible and help bridge the gap between believing and achieving.